 Fallen Navajo officer called fearless, hilarious at service

 This undated photo provided by the Navajo Nation Office of the President and Vice President, shows Navajo Nation police officer James Largo.
-Largo died Sunday, March 12, 2017, after responding to a domestic violence call near the small town of Prewitt, N.M.
-Since he was a young boy, Houston James Largo had dreams of one day wearing a uniform and a badge and helping communities on the nation's largest American Indian reservation, where he grew up.
+Largo died Sunday, March 12, 2017, after responding to a domestic violence call near the small town of Prewitt, N.M. less This undated photo provided by the Navajo Nation Office of the President and Vice President, shows Navajo Nation police officer James Largo.

 Add your comments below